Lara2020-coder/Parkinsons-detection/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+After the execution of the two experiment we select The best model which was from Auto mL run based on the metric value ,and we move then to the deployment

+The instruction used in this step are described below:
+*  Save the model for the deployement and setting the environnement

+*  Create the inference configuration

+*  Deploy the best model using the local web service

+Once the model deployed we move then to testing it by first selecting a line from the dataset , dumping it to a json format and then pass it to the model for testing and the result are presented below :

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: